Bloat in Dogs

 Symptoms Causes Prevention Breeds at Risk Links Dogsitter Information

-Please visit our new sister site, EPI in Dogs.
+Please visit our sister site, EPI in Dogs.
 Knowing the symptoms could save your dog's life.
 If your dog has loose stools that just won't get better, it could be EPI.

 Bloat is a very serious health risk for many dogs, yet many dog owners know very little about it.
 According to the links below, it is the second leading killer of dogs, after cancer.